fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   layer.endEditCommand()

-The :func:`beginEditCommand` method will create an internal "active" command and will record subsequent changes in vector layer.
-With the call to :func:`endEditCommand` the command is pushed onto the undo stack and the user will be able to undo/redo it from GUI.
-In case something went wrong while doing the changes, the :func:`destroyEditCommand` method will remove the command and rollback all changes done while this command was active.
+The `beginEditCommand() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.beginEditCommand>`_ method will create an internal "active" command and will record subsequent changes in vector layer.
+With the call to `endEditCommand() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.endEditCommand>`_ the command is pushed onto the undo stack and the user will be able to undo/redo it from GUI.
+In case something went wrong while doing the changes, the `destroyEditCommand() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.destroyEditCommand>`_ method will remove the command and rollback all changes done while this command was active.

 You can also use the :code:`with edit(layer)`-statement to wrap commit and rollback into a more semantic code block as shown in the example below: